ILIAS-eLearning/ILIAS/Services/Cron/README.md

 }
 ```

-A message SHOULD be added additionally that will be
+A message SHOULD be added additionally.
-displayed in the GUI or the appropriate log files.
+If given, this message will be displayed in the cron job overview table.